Penpix of likely Russia squad for World Cup finals

 Sergey Ryzhikov Rubin Kazan) Age 33; 1 cap.
 He has been part of the Russia set up since 2008, yet has only played one match.
 In 2010, Spartak Moscow offered Rubin 10 million dollars for him but the deal fell through.
 Defenders

 Vasili Berezutskiy (CSKA Moscow) Age 31; 75 caps.
-Together with Sergey Ignashevich, the duo have been a rock for both club and country in the center of defense for almost a decade.
+Together with Sergey Ignashevich, the duo have been a rock for both club and country in the centre of defence for almost a decade.
 He is not only a commanding presence in his own penalty area, but also in the opposition’s and has three international goals to his credit.
 Known as the team's joker.

 Alexey Berezutskiy (CSKA Moscow) Age 31; 51 caps.
 Unlike his twin brother Vasili, who is 20 minutes older, he is not a regular for either club or country.
-However, two seasons ago, they regularly played alongside each other in defense.
-Alexey is versatile and can play in the center or on either flank.
+However, two seasons ago, they regularly played alongside each other in defence.
+Alexey is versatile and can play in the centre or on either flank.

 Sergey Ignashevich (CSKA Moscow) Age 34; 94 caps.
 Currently the most capped player in the squad and one of the most dependable defenders in Russia over the last couple of decades.
 Has also scored over 50 goals.
 A quiet man and rarely tals to the press.